McShelby/hugo-theme-relearn/exampleSite/content/basics/topbar/_index.en.md

 For each width class, you can configure one of the following actions:

-- `show`: the button is displayed in its configured area
+- `show`: the button is displayed in its given area
-- `hide`: the button is hidden
+- `hide`: the button is removed
-- `area-XXX`: the button is moved from its configured area into the area `XXX`; eg. this is used to move buttons to the _more_ area in the mobile layout
+- `area-XXX`: the button is moved from its given area into the area `XXX`; eg. this is used to move buttons to the _more_ area overlay in the mobile layout

 #### Hiding and Disabling Stuff